Find the right cloud communications service provider

 2. What security controls does your cloud communications service have in place?

-Cloud communications, like any other cloud service, is only as secure as the security measures that surround it.
+Cloud communications, like any other cloud service, are only as secure as the security measures that surround them.
 At a minimum, a cloud communications service should have protection against malware, data breaches and service hijacking—all of which are very real threats.

 ShoreTel Connect CLOUD combats cloud security issues in the following ways: